icsboyx/watchgod_reload_modules/README.md

-# Watchdog Module for watching file changes and restart modules
+# Watchgod Module for watching file changes and restart modules

-This is a simple example of using watchdog module for watching file changes inside project directory and restart all loaded modules.
+This is a simple example of using watchgod module for watching file changes inside project directory and restart all loaded modules.

 ## Features